Roots and Radishes

 Baked homemade whole wheat croutons on sheet pan this recipe

-Ahh croutons... the part of salad that we sort of wish was the salad (good thing there's panzanella for that ;)).
-But truly, having homemade croutons on hand gives you a tasty, crunchy add-in for salads (they're amazing in Italian chopped Brussels sprouts salad), and they're also a useful ingredient in many other dishes for texture and crumbs.
+Ahh croutons... the part of salad that we sort of wish was the salad... kidding.
+I love all parts of a salad!
+But having homemade croutons on hand gives you that tasty, crunchy add-in for leveling up salads (they're amazing in Italian chopped Brussels sprouts salad), and they're also a useful ingredient in many other dishes for texture and crumbs.
 Let's make some easy whole wheat croutons!

 Jump to: